-Have students take a closer look at an artist's representation of the interior of the Plymouth house — Henry Glassie's drawing of the proposed Billington house (1973), available on The Plymouth Colony Archive Project at the University of Virginia, an EDSITEment resource.
+Have students take a closer look at an artist's representation of the interior of the Plymouth house — Henry Glassie's drawing of the proposed Billington house (1973), available on The Plymouth Colony Archive Project, an EDSITEment resource.
 What does this house have that the Native American houses do not?
 (Not much ... it's hardly bigger, has no kitchen or bathroom facilities, locates the bed on the floor, has little in the way of windows and so on.
 Note that the fire is central to all the houses.)

 Show the students the following images without identifying them.
 Only one is not a Native American house.
 Can the students tell which it is?
 On what do they base their hypotheses?